subroy13/statwizard/content/posts/storage-analysis/index.md

 1028       tmp
 ```

-Basically the `du` command accepts the file path where we specify the `*` as an wildcard to consider all the files and folders, and the argument `-s` simply summarizes the result by summing up the files and nested folder sizes.
+Basically, the `du` command accepts the file path where we specify the `*` as a wildcard to consider all the files and folders, and the argument `-s` simply summarizes the result by summing up the files and nested folder sizes.
 The sizes in kilobytes are shown in the first column, and the second column is the file or folder names.

 Now if I have about 100 folders in my home directory, the long list of 100 folders would come up here.
 I don't want that.
-Since my goal is to find files which I can delete to save up space, and understand which files / folders are taking most spaces, may be I want to only list down the folders / files having large sizes.
+Since my goal is to find files that I can delete to save up space, and understand which files/folders are taking most space, maybe I want to only list down the folders/files having large sizes.
 Fortunately, I know about pipes in the linux command, and here's what I used.

 `sudo du -s * | sort -nr | head -10`

 Basically it does the following:

 1. Uses `du -s *` to calculate the sizes of the different files and folders within the current folder.
 2. `sort -nr` takes the output of step 1 and sorts the data in **n**umerically **r**everse order (so the acronym `-nr`).
-In this way, now the folders / files with the largest size comes to the top.
+In this way, the folders/files with the largest size come to the top.
-3. Finally `head -10` picks the top 10 values from step 2.
-So now, we have the top 10 largest files / folders in the current folder.
+3. Finally, `head -10`` picks the top 10 values from step 2.
+So now, we have the top 10 largest files/folders in the current folder.

 The pipe command `|` simply chains the operations together and processes them one after another.